In Colorado, there are five primary categories of homicide crimes. These are (from most serious to least serious):

 - 1 – 3 years in prison (with 2 years parole), and

-The most effective way to fight homicide charges depends on the evidence.
-Depending on the facts, homicide defenses may include:
+Depending on the facts, murder defenses may include:

-- The police’s misconduct prevent the defendant from having a fair trial.
-Examples of misconduct are planting evidence or coercing a confession.
+- The police officer’s misconduct prevents the defendant from having a fair trial (such as planting evidence, tampering with evidence, or coercing a confession).

-- The defendant’s actions were not premeditated.
-This could get 1st-degree murder knocked down to 2nd-degree.
+- The defendant’s actions were not premeditated – this “partial defense” could get 1st-degree murder knocked down to 2nd-degree.

-- The defendant did not act knowingly.
-This could get a 2nd-degree murder lessened to manslaughter.
+- The defendant did not act knowingly – this “partial defense” could get 2nd-degree murder lessened to manslaughter.

 Families of homicide victims (“decedents”) may have grounds to sue for:

 Potential defendants include not only the alleged killer.
 They also include anyone else who may share responsibility.
 For instance, the property owner where the homicide took place could be liable for not providing proper security.

 In the lawsuit, victims’ families would fight for compensatory damages.
 This is money to cover their:

 - Medical expenses,

 - Loss of the decedent’s earnings, services, insurance, and/or retirement benefits,